spacemeat/humon/README.md

 1. Raw string values are still UTF8-encoded.
 1. Troves are immutable.
 Operations that insert text or nodes into a trove actually create a new trove, with a new (final) text string and new token and node data.
 (These ops are coming soon.)
 1. Accessing raw value data is quick.
 You basially get a pointer and size.
 Since the data behind it doesn't move or change, that value pointer is good for the life of the trove.
 1. The whole file must be in contiguous memory.
 This is currently true at least, and means loading a whole file before tokenizing and parsing.
 It's unfortunate for concurrency, and I'm thinking about it.
-For most human-use cases, this isn't a real issue.
+For most use cases, this isn't a real issue.
 1. When serializing back to another stream or file from a humon trove, the exact source can be spit out without any conversion, since the original string is still in memory.

 **The C-family APIs don't signal by default; rather, they return null objects.**